How to choose a university program that’s right for you

 Tip: Use Expatrio's Study Eligibility Checker to check whether you're eligible to study at a German university directly.

-6. Consider the duration of the course
+6. Consider the duration of the study program

 7. Part-time or full-time?

 Do you want to study part-time or full-time?
 This is an important decision to make, affecting your lifestyle and finances.
-Part-time students typically take longer to complete their courses, but they don't have to give up their job or other commitments.
+Part-time students typically take longer to complete their required course, but they don't have to give up their job or other commitments.
 Full-time students can focus all their time and energy on their studies, but they may have to take out a loan to cover their living expenses.

 8. Take note of the application deadlines